Vaonis Vespera - Further Observations with the Dual Band Filter

 Overall, the images with the Dual Band Filter are convincing for all objects, except that the colors have become somewhat unnatural due to the filter.
 In addition, the stars are more strongly suppressed, which makes the nebulae stand out more clearly and look more detailed.
 What you like better, however, may be a different matter...

-After all, the Dual Band Filter does not seem to take away much light; sometimes the photos even appear brighter at comparable exposure times.
+After all, the Dual Band Filter does not seem to take away too much light; sometimes the photos even appear brighter at comparable exposure times.

 Links